 Conclusion

-Further reading: Review the Attention Is All You Need paper, The Annotated Transformer, and the PyTorch scaled dot-product attention documentation.
+Further reading: Dive into the Attention Is All You Need paper, check out The Annotated Transformer, or hit the PyTorch scaled dot-product attention documentation.